ShoesForClues/lmath/README.md

 local c=a+b --You can use overloaded operators but it will create a new object each time.
 ```
+You can find more details from the [wiki](https://github.com/ShoesForClues/lmath/wiki).

 # License
 This software is free to use.
 You can modify it and redistribute it under the terms of the